northeastern-web/kernl-ui-blade/README.md

 #### `x-kernl-carousel.split` Props

+- `height-classes` - Classes to set the overall height on the carousel.
+Should be double each slide height when slides are stacked (mobile).
 - `delay` - (optional) The delay that the slides should rotate at in milliseconds.
 Default value is 5000.

 #### `x-kernl-carousel.split.slide` Props

 - `index` - The index of the slide. *Each slide's index should increase by 1, starting at 0.*
-- `background-classes` - (optional) Any classes you want to apply to the outter element.
-- `slot-classes` - (optional) Any classes you want to apply to the element around the slot.
+- `class` - Any classes you want to apply to the element around the slot.
+This should be used to pass in the height classes.

 Any additional attributes you add to the Split Slide component (`style`, etc.), will be passed through to the background element.